IsoPlexis scores big backer for personalized protein 'barcodes' as Perceptive jumps on board new funding round

 Researchers have developed what they call proteomic barcode chips, which allow them to look at the entire complement of proteins within a patient’s cells.
 It’s a process they say provides the mapping of new and accessible layers of biological data for every single cell, ultimately allowing for a better understanding of how individuals may respond to therapies.

-Essentially, patients receive samples of these chips, which CEO Sean Mackay says is barcoded with antibodies.
-After the company receives the sample back, they place it into their system to see just how a person’s immune system would respond to different treatments.
+Researchers utilize IsoPlexis’ systems for the analysis of functional proteins from single cells on certain chips, which CEO Sean Mackay says is barcoded with antibodies.
+After the chip is run on the IsoPlexis instrument, researchers place it into their system to see just how a person’s immune system would respond to different treatments.

 “We call that the single-cell immune landscaping,” Mackay told Endpoints News.
 “What we’re able to do with that is find subsets of powerful immune cells that you typically miss in bulk profiling, sort of status quo, and that is a product that works on our instrument, basically a software-enabled system that reads out what the chips look like and what the proteins are per cell.”